axeloz/monitolite/README.md

  * clone this repo
  * install Perl dependencies
  * install PHP composer dependencies: `cd ./web && composer install`
+ * install Javascript dependencies: `cd ./web && npm install`
+ * compile the Javascript sources: `cd ./web && npx mix production`
  * create a Database and import the schema from `sql/create.sql`
  * create your own `.env` file: `cp .env.example .env` and adapt it to your needs
  * create a webserver vhost with document root to the `web` directory
  * add tasks and contacts into the database (no backend yet)
  * run the script: `perl monitolite.pl`
  * check the web dashboard for results.
  * when everything works, you may create a CRON `* * * * * cd <change/this/to/the/correct/path> && /usr/bin/perl monitolite.pl > /dev/null`

 ## Settings

 * DB_TYPE=mysql